DAY 1 (Thursday): Baltra Airport & Highlands of Santa Cruz Island

-After our stop in Puerto Ayora and lunch on the boat (guests may dine in town if they desire), you’ll explore the upper region, “parte alta” of the island, which is a moisture-rich area with fertile volcanic soils.
+After your pick-up from the airport, you’ll be transferred to Santa Cruz where you’ll explore the upper region, “parte alta” of the island, which is a moisture-rich area with fertile volcanic soils.
 You’ll learn about the vegetation and animal life of this zone, often strikingly different than that found at lower elevations.
 Darwin’s finches, Yellow warblers, and Bright Red Vermillion flycatchers will fly in and out of the moss-covered trees.
 From this high vantage point you’ll be treated to beautiful views of the surrounding archipelago.

 In the late afternoon you’ll return to town.
 For those who wish to check out the nightlife, this is your chance; the boat will be docked in port most of the night.
 (Breakfast, Lunch, Dinner)

 DAY 2 (Friday): Floreana Island – Post Office bay, Mirador de la Baronesa, Punta Cormoran, & Devil´s Crown

 When you wake up and look out from the boat deck today, you will see Floreana, one of the greenest islands in the archipelago.
 Your guide will tell you about its mysterious history laden with rumors of witches, murderous baronesses, blackmail, and dubious disappearances.